simondevolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/running-rdm-synchronizer-centralized-server.md

 ---
 title: Running RDM Synchronizer from a Centralized Server
 ---
-# {{ en.TOPICTITLE }}
 In order to prevent your computer from being overloaded by background tasks, such as Synchronizer, perform these tasks on centralized servers.

 {% snippet icon.badgeInfo %}
 These instructions are for team data sources
 {% endsnippet %}

-### Step-by-step guide
+## Step-by-step guide

 1. Install a [portable version](https://help.remotedesktopmanager.com/installation_portableusb.html) of {{ en.RDM }}
 1. Add your configured advanced data source.
 We recommend ***Windows authentication*** for authentication type.
 1. Delete the ***Local Data Source*** from the data source list.